- Apply via PTCAS (Physical Therapist Centralized Application Service)

 Students interested in applying for Early Decision (ED) must have their application submitted to PTCAS on or before August 15, 2017.
 Please log on to PTCAS.org to review the ED instructions, as it is a binding contract and several requirements must be met for your applciation to be considered.

 ALL applicants are required to submit our Supplemental Application (click on supplemental application and then click cancel) and Fee.
-The supplemental application MUST be downloaded (click on "save as") and completed on your computer, as it will automatically calculate your prerequisite GPA.
+The Supplemental Spplication MUST be downloaded (click on "save as") and completed on your computer, as it will automatically calculate your prerequisite GPA.
 Include ONLY those prerequisites required by our DPT Program.
 Mailing and fee instructions are noted on the last page of the spreadsheet.
 If the supplemental application is completed by hand, it will be returned to the applicant.
+Click Here to access the Site Preference Form.
+Complete the form and mail it with your supplemental application and fee.

 Note: If you have prerequisite courses that you APd out of, leave the grade point and credit hour fields blank on the supplemental application.
 However, we still need you to note the course title.
 Supporting documentation is required if the AP course does not appear on your college transcripts.
 Contact our office should you need further clarification/instruction.